javascript-tipo-string

 The String Type in JavaScript

-In JavaScript, the type String is a basic type that allows us to handle text and perform operations on it.
+In JavaScript, the String type is a basic type that allows us to handle text and perform operations with it.

 A String (or character string) is a sequence of Unicode characters that can include letters, numbers, symbols, and spaces.